 B i o g r a p h y

 Hailed by Strad Magazine for his “effortless, envy-provoking technique… sweet tone, brilliant expression, and grand style”, Michael Ludwig enjoys a multi-faceted career as a soloist, recording artist, and chamber musician.
 A highly sought-after soloist, he has performed on four continents, including appearances with the Chicago Symphony Orchestra, Philadelphia Orchestra, Boston Pops, KBS Symphony in Seoul, Korea, Beijing Symphony, and the Shanghai Philharmonic Orchestra, collaborating with such conductors as Sir Georg Solti, John Williams, and JoAnn Falletta, among others.
 He has recorded with the London Symphony Orchestra, Royal Scottish National Orchestra, Lithuanian National Symphony, Buffalo Philharmonic, and Virginia Symphony.
 Michael Ludwig is the Music Director of the Roxborough Orchestra, a position he has held since 2015.
-He has served as the Associate Concertmaster of The Philadelphia Orchestra, Concertmaster of the Buffalo Philharmonic, and Concertmaster of the Philly POPS.
+As an orchestral musician, Michael has served as the Associate Concertmaster of The Philadelphia Orchestra, Concertmaster of the Buffalo Philharmonic, and Concertmaster of the Philly POPS.
 Michael has served as Artist-in-Residence Professor of Violin at Montclair State University's John J. Cali School of Music as well as Adjunct Professor of Music (Violin) at the Jacobs School of Music at Indiana University.
 Additionally, he has served as Assistant to the Music Director at Drexel University.
 Michael was a member of the jury for the 2017 HKIVS Shlomo Mintz International Violin Competition and gave master classes at the Central Conservatory of Music in Beijing, China.
 He has frequently served as an adjudicator for the Philadelphia Young Artists Concerto Competition, as well.